dr-victoire/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 * project 1 - swaps th two integers
 * project 2 - returns the length of a string
 * project 3 - prints a string and a newline
+* project 4 - prints a string in reverse